 This is the usual color version of the Folk Singer, a numbered limited edition introduced in 1967 and made only until 1974.
 The original declared edition was 500 but the edition was closed after only 283 were made.
 At introduction it retailed for $300 but when closed in 1974 this had risen to $650 – a significant increase.

-Is it possible that some of these were produced with blue pants and others with yellow?
-Possibly, especially if the yellow color was proving to be problematic, especially given that this was a limited edition and a “shortened” one at that.
-It would absolutely not be a special-edition gallery event piece, because Cybis never used limited editions for that purpose.
-An artist’s proof that was not marked as such?
-Very possible.
-It’s also possible that the sculpture was originally intended to have these yellow pants but for some reason after introduction the color was changed to blue…. because the sculpture numbers on the blue versions have all been in the 100s and 200s.
-Cybis publications were not printed in color during the 1960s and so a color change would have been relatively simple as far as advertising was concerned.
+Some of these figures were produced with blue pants and others with yellow.
+The yellow ones are not a gallery event edition, because Cybis never used limited editions for that purpose.
+It’s possible that the sculpture was originally intended to have these yellow pants but for some reason after introduction the color was changed to blue.
+Cybis publications were not printed in color during the 1960s and so a color change would have gone unnoticed as far as advertising was concerned.

 Limited Edition Piece in a Different Color, and Marked as an AP